COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/Alabama/README_AL.md

 Within the AL State Testing Data folder, create two subfolders: Original Data Files and Output.

 Download the original .csv and .xlsx files and place them into the "Original Data Files" folder.
+Note: There are also .xlsb files for 2024; these are not being used because they were converted to .xlsx for Stata to process, but have been retained in Drive because that's the format of the raw data downloaded from the AL website.

 There are 4 .do files, which should be run in the following order:
 AL_Cleaning.do, Fixing Unmerged.do, AL_2023.do, and AL_2024.do.